joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/04/arts/music/the-cramps-henry-rollins-ian-mackaye.html

 **Inside the Spending of AIPAC, One of the U.S.'s Largest Super PACs**\
 `The lobbying group has more than doubled its spending on political campaigns, while rarely mentioning Israel.
-It has placed a large financial bet on today's Michigan Senate primary.`\
+It has placed a large financial bet on today’s Michigan Senate primary.`\
 https://www.nytimes.com/interactive/2026/08/04/us/politics/aipac-israel-funds-spending.html

 **Miss ‘Grantchester’?
 Here Are More Crime-Solving Clergy**\